Charles VII, Holy Roman Emperor: Holy Roman Emperor

 Charles VII tried to boost his prestige from Frankfurt with numerous legal acts, such as granting imperial privilege to the University of Erlangen in 1743 and creating several new imperial nobles.
-Charles Eugene, Duke of Württemberg, was declared to be of full age in 1744, ahead of time.
+Charles Eugene, Duke of Württemberg was declared to be of full age in 1744, ahead of time.
 Alexander Ferdinand, 3rd Prince of Thurn and Taxis served as Principal Commissioner for Charles VII at the Perpetual Diet of Regensburg and in 1744 the Thurn und Taxis dynasty were appointed the hereditary Postmasters General of the Imperial Reichspost.

 The new commander of the Bavarian army, Friedrich Heinrich von Seckendorff, fought Austria in a series of battles in 1743 and 1744.
 In 1743, his troops and their allies took Bavaria, and Charles was able to return to Munich in April for some time before losing Bavaria again after his French allies were defeated and withdrew to the Rhine.
 Frederick II of Prussia's new campaign during the Second Silesian War finally forced the Austrian army to leave Bavaria and to retreat into Bohemia.
 In October 1744, Charles regained Munich and returned, this time for good.
 With former Vice-Chancellor Friedrich Karl von Schönborn as a go-between, the Emperor then sought to reach a compromise with Vienna but failed to get more military support from France.

 Suffering severely from gout, Charles died at Nymphenburg Palace in January 1745.
 He is buried in the crypt of the Theatinerkirche in Munich.
 His heart was separately buried in the Shrine of Our Lady of Altötting.
 Georg Philipp Telemann composed his requiem "I was Hoping for Light".
 King Frederick the Great of Prussia wrote in 1746, "This death robbed me of the emperor, who was my friend".

-Charles' brother Klemens August was more pro-Austrian, and Charles' son and successor Maximilian III Joseph made peace with Austria.
-With the Treaty of Füssen, Austria recognized the legitimacy of Charles's election as Holy Roman Emperor.
+Charles' brother Clemens August of Bavaria was more pro-Austrian, and Charles' son and successor Maximilian III Joseph made peace with Austria.
+With the Treaty of Füssen, Austria recognised the legitimacy of Charles's election as Holy Roman Emperor.